Summer Reading List

 - Zorba the Greek — Nikos Kazantzakis

-A celebration of freedom, vitality, and the human spirit. - The Last Temptation of Christ — Nikos Kazantzakis
+A celebration of freedom, vitality, and the human spirit. - Late-Night News — Petros Markaris

 For quiet moments that invite thought rather than distraction.